-This option can be used when the Scmd.Nlm is running either in the Compatibility Mode Server or Migration Agent mode.
+This option can be used when the SCMD.NLM is running either in the Compatibility Mode Server or Migration Agent mode.

 By default, the CMD IPX network number is set to FFFFFFD.
-This can either be changed through Monitor screen or using the SET command line parameter.
+This can either be changed through the Monitor screen or using the SET command line parameter.

-Set Cmd Network Number=xxxxxxx
+Set Cmd Network Number=XXXXXXX

-Scmd module has to be loaded before changing the value.
+The SCMD module must be loaded before changing the value.
 Subsequently, unload and reload the module for the change to take effect permanently.